orsaionutc-del/process-execution-tracking-database-SQL-project/DESIGN.md

 The purpose of this database is to have an audit trail of the scripts and processes that are executed in an accounting enviroment.

-* Which people, places, things, etc. are you including in the scope of your database?
+* Which people, places, things, etc. are included in the scope of your database?

 - Accounting department users that are using the scripts
 - The input data from the ERP